 If you want to register a work with different details (for instance if you want to register personal works on the one hand and business ones on the other) you will need separate CRS accounts under separate email addresses (for instance, a personal email address and a business email address).

 You can update your account details (if you move house, or change your name) but you must not change the person or organization to which the account refers.

 Your work will be protected as soon as it is successfully uploaded to our server, or received by us by email in the case of any difficulty you may encounter uploading your file.
 As long as there are no problems with your file, you should be able to upload it as soon as you have completed registration.
 In most cases, work is protected within minutes of beginning the registration process.

 Your file is first uploaded to our server.
-It will then be transferred from our server to two separate computers at two geographically separate locations (usually within a week from registration) and deleted from our server.
-Your file will then be archived onto two separate CD or DVD discs, to be stored at two geographically separate locations, usually within a month of registration.
+It will then be transferred from our server to two separate digital archives located in at least two geographically separate locations (usually within a week from registration) and deleted from our server.
 Your work is at no point accessible to the public.

 No. Registered files are saved and moved digitally, but are not opened or viewed.

 No. A CRS registration is intended to demonstrate that you were in possession of a given work on a given date.
 It is not intended to demonstrate that your work is unique.
 Your work is not checked or compared against other works.
 Registration helps protect your work from subsequent copyright infringement by others, but it does not indicate that your work does not infringe the copyright of older works.